anchirinaahhezekiah/plant_app/README.md

 ## Acknowledgments 🙏

 A big thank you to the creators of the tutorial videos that helped me build this project!
-If you're interested in learning Flutter, I highly recommend checking out tutorials on platforms like YouTube, Udemy, or Coursera.

 ---

-Happy coding, and may your love for plants (and Flutter) continue to grow! 🌿💻